andrew/ultimate-awesome/README.md

 - [awesome-dpsg](https://github.com/mstoetzer/awesome-dpsg) - A list of Free Software, web applications and various other cool things useful for the work within the DPSG (Deutsche Pfadfinderschaft St. Georg).
 - [awesome-pledge](https://github.com/PeterTonoli/awesome-pledge) - A collaborative curated list of amazingly awesome OpenBSD pledge(2) resources and other awesome things.
 - [awesome_slam_papers](https://github.com/qxiaofan/awesome_slam_papers) - 主要汇总优秀的SLAM Papers 以及优质的开源代码与学习资源.
-- [awesome-olap](https://github.com/samber/awesome-olap) - A curated list of awesome Online Analytical Processing databases, frameworks, ressources and other awesomeness.
 - [awesome-cloud-native-java](https://github.com/saturnism/awesome-cloud-native-java) - Curated list of Cloud Native technology for Java applications.
 - [awesome-free-mit](https://github.com/SuperSonicHub1/awesome-free-mit) - A collection of free stuff you can get at the Massachusetts Institute of Technology.
 - [Awesome-Cloud-Edge-AI](https://github.com/swagshaw/Awesome-Cloud-Edge-AI) - A curated list of research in System for Edge Intelligence and Computing(Edge MLSys), including Frameworks, Tools, Repository, etc. Paper notes are also provided.